spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/use-authentication-servers-with-glue-api.md

 ---
-title: How to use an authentication server
+title: Use authentication servers with Glue API
-description: This document describes how to use an authentication server.
+description: This document describes Use authentication servers with Glue API.
 last_updated: October 24, 2022
 template: howto-guide-template
 redirect_from: